tnichols217/notes/CSDS 391/W/W2-tln32.md

 # 5

 Similar to simulated annealing, have a temperature value that slowly decreases over time or iterations.
+Implement a similar technique to random walk to improve the exploration of gradient ascent, where larger temperatures are more explorative and more likely to select .
+Once the temperature reaches 0, simply default back to